All Products

 2. In the left-side navigation pane, choose Configuration Management > Kubernetes Configurations > Secrets.

-5. In the message that appears, click Yes.
+5. In the confirmation dialog, click Yes.